Permian Basin Data Stats News & Info

 The following table lists the top Permian Basin cities by population size.

 |Carlsbad||New Mexico||Eddy County||26,138||28.2 square miles||45.38 square kilometers|

 |Pecos||Texas||Pecos County||8,780||7.3 square miles||11.75 square kilometers|

 |Monahan’s||Texas||Ward County||6,953||22.4 square miles||36.05 square kilometers|

-The Permian Basin is crisscrossed with an extensive system of gathering and transportation pipelines.
+The Permian Basin pipeline system is an extensive system of crisscrossed gathering and transportation pipelines.
 As midstream companies catch up with record oil, gas, and NGL output, the region is undergoing extensive infrastructure built out to improve take away capacity from the basin.
-Pipelines of the Permian Basin include crude oil, natural gas, and NGL pipelines.
-Areas of the basin, especially the Delaware Basin, with high produced water output are also seeing increased pipeline projects dedicated to moving saltwater to disposal wells and recycling facilities for use in hydraulic fracturing and irrigation.
+Pipelines in the Permian Basin carry crude oil, natural gas, and NGL.
+Areas of the basin, especially the Delaware Basin, with high produced water output are also seeing increased Permian pipeline projects dedicated to moving saltwater to disposal wells and recycling facilities for use in hydraulic fracturing and irrigation.

 |Permian Highway||KMI||Natural Gas||Gulf Coast|

 |West Texas Gulf||ET||Crude Oil||Gulf Coast|

 |Cactus System||PAA||Crude Oil||Gulf Coast|